 Do Econic packs provide the same barriers as my current bags?

-All the testing we have done so far has shown that Econic provides the same barriers and functionality as standard petroleum-based packs.
-Our technical team can carry out in-house testing comparing your current packs with Econic to make sure your new Econic packs will deliver the same performance.
+All the testing we have done so far has shown that Econic provides similar barriers and functionality as standard petroleum-based packs.
+Our technical team can carry out in-house testing comparing your current packs with Econic to make sure your new Econic packs will deliver the performance you need.
 You can contact our technical teamhere.